Abhigyan001/Abhigyan001/README.md

 **What I have been upto recently:**

-- 👨🏽‍💻 I’m currently working on a React project :wink:; visit my [portfolio](https://abhigyan.rocks/) to checkout my other projects;
+- 👨🏽‍💻 I’m currently working as a Full Stack Developer at Catprint :wink:; visit my [portfolio](https://abhigyan.rocks/) to checkout my other projects;
-- 🌱 I also blog regarding web hosts and increasing traffic to website.
-Check out my blog [here](https://blogsepaise.com/);
+- 🌱 I also blog about companies that offers remote jobs in various departments.
+Check out my blog [here](https://jobsatremote.com/);
 - 💬 Ask me about website set-up and design, I am happy to help.

 <h3>Things I code with</h3>